Marina Mónaco

 SMS

+Sofia Mastrogiacomo, aka SMS, is a graphic designer and creative director.
+Her practice links conceptual and curatorial work in collaboration with artists.
 Under SMS’ vision, encrypted symbolisms, belief systems, and physical laws become complexly articulated to serve an ever-expanding, www-inspired logic.
 Sound and the written become the primal matter of her own code, in which maximalist minimalism and typography inform timelines where cyber and primitive connect.
-Currently based in Berlin and working worldwide, she is the visual director of the Buenos Aires-based label Fractura and co-founder of the curatorial duo Spiritual Technologies.
+Currently based in Berlin and working worldwide, she is the visual director of the Buenos Aires-based label Fractura and co-founder of the artist collective spiritual technologies.

 Yan Lozov